Remark Infrastructure

 << "Kernel uses 168 registers";

-// MISSED (with reason + suggestion)
+// Missed: optimization skipped (with reason and suggestion)

 remark::missed(loc, opts)

-<< remark::reason("tripCount={0} < threshold={1}", tripBad, threshold)
+<< remark::reason("tripCount={0} < threshold={1}", 4, 256)

-<< remark::suggest("increase unroll to {0}", target);
+<< remark::suggest("increase unroll factor to {0}", 128);

 remark::failed(loc, opts)